nicklemmon/recipes/_recipes/ground-turkey-sweet-potato-skillet.md

 review:			5

 #=== Stuff for the Sidebar ===#
-cooktime:		30 minutes
+cookTime:		30 minutes
-numserved:		3
+numServed:		3
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#